-What is hiyayakko (ๅทๅฅด)?
+What is Hiyayakko?

 It's a simple yet tasty and refreshing side dish that you can whip up any time, no cooking required!

-As you might already know, tofu roughly has 2 main types: silken (็ตน) and firm (ๆจ็ถฟ).
-(And in between this there are different levels of "firmness" but that's another story.)
+As you might already know, tofu roughly has 2 main types: silken (絹) and firm (木綿).
+(And in between this, there are different levels of “firmness,” but that’s another story.)

 Long story short, there's no rule of which one to use for hiyayakko.

+I personally prefer to use silken tofu for hiyayakko.
 According to a survey conducted by kafura (2021), 65.6% of Japanese people prefer silken tofu for hiyayakko!

-Okay, to make this post, I have been eating hiyayakko every single night with different toppings for research purposed.
-Here I will list my findings with my personal rating.
+Okay, to make this post, I have been eating hiyayakko with different toppings every single night for research purposes.
+Here, I will list my findings with my personal rating.
+I hope you will be able to find the best hiyayakko to suit your own tastes!

-Grated ginger+Spring onions+Bonito flakes (standard)
+Grated ginger+Spring onions+Bonito flakes (Standard)

 These are the most standard hiyayakko toppings: